Danialgharaie/DSSP-Pre/README.md

 - It’s recommended to keep a backup of your original PDB file before running the tool, as it overwrites the input file.
 - Adjust compilation flags in the `makefile` if you need different optimization settings or broader compatibility.

+## To-Do

+-[ ] Add support for bulk processing of multiple PDB files.